keymanapp/keyman/windows/src/desktop/README.md

 For example installing and uninstalling keyboards.

 # locale
-TODO
+User interface strings in various languages

 # setup

 Installation program for installing and initial setup of Keyman.
+A wrapper for keymandesktop.msi that also automates keyboard downloads and update downloads.